Heal-Earth-Institute/Open-Education-Project/README.md

 - AI-empowered personalized learning to adapt to each child’s strengths and needs.

 ## Core Principles

-This open-source framework allows educators, parents, and communities worldwide to adapt, contribute, and continuously improve the curriculum.
-The operational model mirrors a technology company, employing agile design thinking to rapidly iterate and refine content.
-A licensing system similar to open-source software companies ensures financial sustainability while keeping the core curriculum freely accessible.

 #### Mental Fitness
 - **Emotional Regulation:** Manage and express emotions healthily.